nhsengland/AmbModelOpen/docs/index.md

 # Understanding the Problem

-This documentation covers the public facing outputs of a discrete event simulation focussing on simulating the ambualnce job cycle time.
+This documentation covers the public facing outputs of a discrete event simulation focussing on simulating the ambulance job cycle time.
 The work has been made open to support:

 - Reuse of the code-base by an analyst with access to ambulance data.
 In this situation the code should be forked and adapted locally to ingest the trust specific data and trajectory.
 We have attempted to include enough information around the parameters and inputs used to allow this refactoring to new data.
-- An exmple of using the open R library RSimmer for a healthcare discrete event simulation.
+- An example of using the open R library RSimmer for a healthcare discrete event simulation.
 We have tried to include enough information around the approach and considerations to be useful for wider simulations.

 ## Context of the Specific Simulation

 Ambulance handover problems have been dominating the Urgent & Emergency Care (UEC) space.
-There are currently large handover delays, with a lot of people waiting a long time to be admitted into the emergency department (ED).
+Over the past couple of years there have been large handover delays, with a lot of people waiting a long time to be admitted into the emergency department (ED).

 <p float="left">
     <img src="./assets/catmedian.png" alt="Source: NHS England Ambulance Quality Indicators: https://www.england.nhs.uk/statistics/statistical-work-areas/ambulance-quality-indicators/" width="49%"/>